 At first glance, European city breaks are hardly renowned for being affordable.
-The likes of Paris, London, Stockholm and Vienna are certainly expensive.
-However, there are many other cities in Europe that are much cheaper to see and explore and I’d like to show you some of my favourites.
+The likes of Paris, London, Stockholm and Vienna are certainly expensive and most attractions require a hefty entrance fee that quickly adds up.
+However, there are many other cities in Europe that are much cheaper to explore and I’d like to show you some of my favourites.

 Riga | Latvia